sedostheatre/sedos.co.uk/input/news/2024-02-14-pitch-us-a-september-show.md

 ---
 *16 February 2024*

 **We are now inviting applications to fill our September slot as part of our 2024 season.
-Successful pitches will take place at the Bridewell Theatre in September, where we are the resident theatre company.**
+Successful pitches will take place in September at the Bridewell Theatre, where we are the resident theatre company.**

 We’d love to receive pitches from anyone who wants to apply, no matter their background.
 As a society, we are committed to being [as inclusive as possible](https://www.sedos.co.uk/about/diversity-and-inclusion) and therefore are looking for a truly diverse range of people to come forward to be involved both on stage and off.